HL7/fhir-specialty-rx/input/pages/CapabilityStatement-specialty-rx-data-consumer-messaging-intro.md

 <h3>FHIR RESTful Capabilities</h3>
-Specialty Rx Data Source **SHALL**:
+Specialty Rx Data Consumer **SHALL**:
-1. Support the Solicited workflow defined in this guide by responding to the $process-message operation containing a Specialty Rx Query message by returning a Specialty Rx Query Response message or Specialty Rx Error message.
+1. Support the Unsolicited workflow defined in this Guide and respond to the $process-message operation carrying a Specialty Rx Query Response - Unsolicited.
-1. Support all required RESTful searches and search parameters.
 1. Support the JSON source format.
 1. Declare a CapabilityStatement identifying the profiles supported.

-Specialty Rx Data Source **SHOULD**:
+Specialty Rx Data Consumer **SHOULD**:
-1. Respond to the Patient/$match operation.
 1. Support the XML source format.
 1. Identify the Specialty Rx profiles supported as part of the FHIR `meta.profile` attribute for each applicable instance.

-The Specialty Rx Data Source MAY
+The Specialty Rx Data Consumer MAY
-1. Support the Unsolicited workflow defined in this guide, using the Specialty Rx Query Response - Unsolicited message.
+1. Support the Solicited workflow defined in this Guide, including the Specialty Rx Query, Specialty Rx Query Response, and Specialty Rx Error messages.
-1. Support the Task / SMART application launch capability specified in the guide.
+1. Support the Patient/$match operation.

 <h3>Security</h3>
 1. For general security considerations refer to [FHIR Security and Privacy Considerations](https://www.hl7.org/fhir/secpriv-module.html).
 1. For additional security guidance, refer to the [core FHIR Security guidance page](https://www.hl7.org/fhir/security.html).
-1. A server **SHALL** reject any unauthorized requests by returning an `HTTP 401` unauthorized response code.
+1. A server **SHALL** reject any unauthorized requests by returning an `HTTP 401` unauthorized response co

 ### Resources

 - AllergyIntolerance, Condition, Coverage, DocumentReference, MedicationRequest and Observation actions referenced below are executed in the context of message processing.

-- Task interactions referenced below are RESTful.
+- Task interactions reference below are RESTful.

 - OperationOutcome interactions referenced below are within both messaging and RESTful actions.